 The community involvement is what makes Te Ramaroa so unique - it really couldn't happen anywhere else in the world.

-In 2021 we changed our name from Light Nelson to Te Ramaroa.
-This new name reflects the concept of a beacon - honouring the past, celebrating the present and holding a light to a bright and positive future.
+The name Te Ramaroa reflects the concept of a beacon - honouring the past, celebrating the present and holding a light to a bright and positive future.
 We could not think of a more fitting name for the joy and light our festival brings!

 With the new name came a fresh creative direction: we expanded over a wider footprint with a trail of carefully selected installations placed around central Nelson Whakatū, NMIT, Piki Mai / Church Hill and various laneways, as well as one major work in the Queens Gardens.

-In 2021, the move into the city centre created incredible opportunities for transforming our city, and so in 2023, we'll be using that same footprint for the event.
+The move into the city centre created incredible opportunities for transforming our city, and set Te Ramaroa off in a new direction.